-He would welcome PhD applications in the areas of: Film-Philosophy (or film-as-philosophy); global cinemas and thought/ethics/event/time; science fiction cinema and (the limits of) thought; cinema and ecology; cinema and animal studies; film and the work of landmark thinkers.
-He would also consider novel projects engaging with digital cinema, experiential ‘4D’ (phenomenologies), materialist/physical philosophy, the anthropocene and beyond.
+I would welcome MRes and PhD applications that gravitate around Film and Media Philosophy topics; including race and film; global cinemas and thought/ethics/event/time; screen and urban media (including cities and cinematicity); science fiction cinema and (the limits of) thought; non-neurotypical thought and image; cinema and ecology/ecosophy; media and animal studies; screen media and the work of landmark thinkers.
+I would also consider novel projects engaging with digital cinema, experiential ‘4D’ (phenomenologies), materialist/physical philosophy, the Anthropocene/Chthulucene and beyond.

 PhD Film Studies, University of St Andrews: 2005-2009 (Full Scholarship).